ryboe/trigger-captive-portal/README.md

 ## Usage

 Just type this command in your terminal.
-You may need to close Chrome before running it.
+You may need to close your browser before running it.
+If it fails, try running it multiple times.

 ```zsh
 trigger-captive-portal